Generalized pseudo Kaehler structures

-{\bf Example 4} Here we provide examples of complex structures $J_+$ and $J_-$ satisfying the relation $J_+J_-+J_-J_+=2pId$ for a nonconstant function $p$ with $|p|>1$, which are not compatible with any global neutral metric.
-Consider Example 2 above in the case of a complex torus which is a product of 2 elliptic curves.
+for a nonconstant function $p$ with $|p|>1$, which are not compatible with any global neutral metric.
+Consider Example 1 above in the case of a complex torus which is a product of 2 elliptic curves.
 It admits a holomorphic involution $\phi$ without fixed points, such that the quotient is a smooth complex surface.
 This surface is called a hyperelliptic surface of type $I_a$.
-One can check that the natural para-hypercomplex structure of the torus descends to a para-hypercomplex structure on the factor, but it admits no compatible para-hyperhermitian metrics \cite{DGMY2}.
+One can check that the natural para-hypercomplex structure of the torus descends to a para-hypercomplex structure on the quotient, but it admits no compatible para-hyperhermitian metrics \cite{DGMY2}.
 In particular, one can fix a para-hyperk\"ahler family of $\phi$-invariant complex structures on the torus and can deform any two structures of this family via the procedure described in Example 2.
 The Hamiltonian deformations $H_t$ are defined by a single function and if one chooses this function to be $\phi$-invariant, then both $(J_+)_t=J_+$ and $(J_-)_t$ are $\phi$-invariant for all $t$.
-Since they satisfy the relation above for small $t$, they descend to structures which satisfy the same identity on the quotient hyperelliptic surface.
+Since they satisfy the relation (\ref{anticom}) for small $t$, they descend to structures which satisfy the same identity on the quotient hyperelliptic surface.
 Since $|p|>1$ at any point for fixed $t$, $K \neq 0$ everywhere.
-If there were a compatible metric, then the fundamental forms $F^K+iF^{J_+K}$ obtained as in Example 2 would provide a trivialization of the canonical bundle, which is an absurd because the canonical bundle of a hyperelliptic surface is not topologically trivial.
+If there were a compatible metric, then the fundamental forms $F^K+iF^{J_+K}$ obtained as in the consideration above would provide a trivialization of the canonical bundle, which is an absurd because the canonical bundle of a hyperelliptic surface is not topologically trivial.